Marcos1618/fullStackOpen/courseNotes.md

  Syntax	Meaning
 () => { ... }	Function body with statements
 () => ( ... )	Implicit return of expression/JSX

+### * Exercises

+UI is derived from data

+We do not store the most-voted anecdote in state

+We compute it during render

+This is very important React thinking:

+If something can be derived from state, don’t put it in state.